 - A shift from traditional product models: As businesses look for any way possible to improve both the customer experience and their bottom line, many are opting for “as-a-service” offerings over traditional product offerings.
 They’re turning to MSPs to ensure they’re getting every bit of value out of all of their data.

-How MSPs Can Capitalize on These Market Trends
+How MSPs Can Capitalize on These Industry Trends

-Recent research indicates that the IT managed services sector will increase 50% over the next five years.
+Recent research indicates that global managed services market will expand at a CAGR of 13.6% from 2023-2030.
 With the growth in the market showing no signs of slowing down, it’s imperative that MSPs choose a data infrastructure vendor that will allow them to capitalize on these market trends rather than missing the opportunity.
 But this isn’t the only reason why MSPs need to reevaluate their vendor.
 The desire to create flexibility in their own customer acquisition while also enhancing customer satisfaction are at the top of the list for many MSPs.
 Additionally, creating opportunities to increase cost efficiency, improve the value of service offerings, and align storage procurement to CAPEX/OPEX preferences will separate successful MSPs from those that lag behind.

 Offering customers the best possible infrastructure platform that will fit their needs is not an option—it’s a necessity.
 MSPs that recognize this, and take the steps necessary to ensure their preferred vendor is the ideal solution, will be poised to meet the market’s needs and demands.